 But for most of you, the most feasible action lies in energy conservation.
 There's a wealth of information available, but our page gives tips to start your neighborhood-level energy discussion.
 We emphasize things you can do something about, such as transportation options.

 Because of the negative impact of transportation on environmental sustainability, many people are getting on the bandwagon about locally grown food right now.
-We finally figured out that if we're in the U.S., grapes from Chile might not be any better than grapes from the next county.
-Or that the tomatoes 20 miles away actually could be sent to you ripe.
+We finally figured out that if we live in the U.S., for example, grapes from Chile might not be any better than grapes from the next county.
+We are learning that tomatoes grown 20 miles away actually could be sold ripe.

 The local food movement is a small but worthy contribution to using less energy and environmental sustainability.
 From both the environmental and security standpoints, it's important for communities to start considering how they could produce more food locally.